ENTITY ARCHITECTURE

 5. Search Behavior: Users searching for the entity by name indicates real-world recognition.

-Ghost Networks accelerate entity recognition by systematically creating the signals Google uses to validate entities:
+This architecture accelerates entity recognition by systematically creating the signals Google uses to validate entities:

 1Define Your Core Entity